aaronbloomfield/ccc/hws/btcscript/index.md

 So far we have been using tBTC on the Bitcoin Testnet.
 For this part we will also be using the BlockCypher Testnet -- this is also a Bitcoin network for testing, and it operates just like the Bitcoin Testnet we've been using.
 Bitcoin on this other testnet will be abbreviated as BCY (for BlockCYpher testnet).
 Note that we have been using [blockcypher.com](https://live.blockcypher.com/) to view all of our transactions, since that site can display transactions and invoice addresses on both of these Bitcoin test networks.

-In this part, you and Bob will be exchanging coins through a cross-chain transaction.
+In this part, you (Alice) and Bob will be exchanging coins through a cross-chain transaction.
 You will need to be familiar with the [cross-chain transaction section of the Bitcoin slide set](../../slides/bitcoin.html#/xchain).
 You are going to take on the role of Alice in the lecture slides.

 As an overview, this is what is going to happen.